-Because of the importance of standardization across national boundaries, WMO regional associations have set up Regional Instrument Centres (RICs)1 to organize and assist with standardization and calibration activities.
+Because of the importance of standardization across national boundaries, several-WMO regional associations have set up Regional Instrument Centres (RICs)1 to organize and assist with standardization and calibration activities.
+Their terms of reference and locations are given in Part I, Chapter 1, Annex 1.A.
 Similarly, on the recommendation of JCOMM, a network of Regional Marine Instrument Centres (RMICs)2 has been set up to provide for similar functions regarding marine meteorology and related oceanographic measurements.
+Their terms of reference and locations are given in Part II, Chapter 4, Annex 4.A, respectively.